pyguides

 Writing tests is one of the most important skills for any Python developer.
-Tests verify that your code works correctly, catch bugs before they reach production, and give you confidence when refactoring. pytest is the most popular testing framework in Python—it’s simple, powerful, and has a great ecosystem.
+Tests verify that your code works correctly, catch bugs before they reach production, and give you confidence when refactoring.
+Getting started with pytest is straightforward: it replaces Python’s verbose unittest module with a simpler API built around plain assert statements and automatic test discovery.
+This guide walks you through writing your first tests and covers the features you will use every day.

 Installing pytest